New York tests doctor who was in West Africa for Ebola

 The virus is spread through direct contact with bodily fluids from an infected person and is not airborne.

-The United States this week began requiring travellers coming from Liberia, Sierra Leone and Guinea to enter through one of five airports conducting increased screening for the virus.
-It also is directing those travellers to check in with health officials every day and report their temperatures and any Ebola symptoms for 21 days.
+The United States this week began requiring travelers coming from Liberia, Sierra Leone and Guinea to enter through one of five airports conducting increased screening for the virus.
+It also is directing those travelers to check in with health officials every day and report their temperatures and any Ebola symptoms for 21 days.

 (Additional reporting by Barbara Goldberg, Sebastien Malo, Jonathan Allen and Laila Kearney; Editing by Sandra Maler, Jonathan Oatis and Lisa Shumaker)